-Subject to certain exceptions, the indenture and the initial notes may be modified or amended with the consent of the holders of at least a majority of the aggregate principal amount of the initial notes then outstanding (including without limitation, consents obtained in connection with a repurchase of, or tender offer or exchange offer for, initial notes) and, subject to certain exceptions, any past default in compliance with any provisions of the indenture may be waived with the consent of the holders of a majority of the aggregate principal amount of initial notes then outstanding (including, without limitation, consents obtained in connection with a repurchase of, or tender offer or exchange offer for, initial notes of a majority of the aggregate principal amount of initial notes then outstanding (including, without limitation, consents obtained in connection with a repurchase of, or tender offer or exchange offer for, initial notes).
-However, notwithstanding the foregoing and except as provided below, a modification or amendment requires the consent of the holder of each outstanding initial note affected by such modification or amendment if it would:
+Subject to certain exceptions, the indenture and the notes may be modified or amended with the consent of the holders of at least a majority of the aggregate principal amount of the notes then outstanding (including without limitation, consents obtained in connection with a repurchase of, or tender offer or exchange offer for, notes) and, subject to certain exceptions, any past default in compliance with any provisions of the indenture may be waived with the consent of the holders of a majority of the aggregate principal amount of notes then outstanding (including, without limitation, consents obtained in connection with a repurchase of, or tender offer or exchange offer for, notes).
+However, notwithstanding the foregoing and except as provided below, a modification or amendment requires the consent of the holder of each outstanding note affected by such modification or amendment if it would:

-- · reduce the principal amount of or change the stated maturity of any initial note; - · reduce the rate or extend the time for payment of interest on any initial note; - reduce any amount payable upon repurchase of any initial note or change the time at which or circumstances under which the initial notes may or will be repurchased; - impair the right of a holder to institute suit for payment on any note, including with respect to any consideration due upon conversion of any initial note; - · change the currency in which any initial note is payable; - impair the right of a holder to convert any note or reduce the number of conversion shares or amount of cash or any other property receivable upon conversion; - · change the ranking of the initial notes; - amend or modify provisions of the amendment, modification or waiver of provisions of the indenture that require each holder's consent; or - reduce the percentage of the aggregate principal amount of initial notes required for consent to any amendment or modification of the indenture or to waive any past default.
+- · reduce the principal amount of or change the stated maturity of any note; - · reduce the rate or extend the time for payment of interest on any note; - · reduce any amount payable upon repurchase of any note or change the time at which or circumstances under which the notes may or will be repurchased; - · impair the right of a holder to institute suit for payment on any note, including with respect to any consideration due upon conversion of any note; - · change the currency in which any note is payable; - · impair the right of a holder to convert any note or reduce the number of conversion shares or amount of cash or any other property receivable upon conversion; - · change the ranking of the notes; - · amend or modify provisions of the amendment, modification or waiver of provisions of the indenture that require each holder's consent; or - reduce the percentage of the aggregate principal amount of notes required for consent to any amendment or modification of the indenture or to waive any past default.

-We and the trustee may modify certain provisions of the indenture and the initial notes without the consent of any holder of the initial notes, including to:
+We and the trustee may modify certain provisions of the indenture and the notes without the consent of any holder of the notes, including to:

-- · add guarantees with respect to the initial notes or secure the initial notes; - evidence the assumption of our obligations by a successor person under the provisions of the indenture relating to consolidations, mergers and sales of assets;
+- · add guarantees with respect to the notes or secure the notes; - · evidence the assumption of our obligations by a successor person under the provisions of the indenture relating to consolidations, mergers and sales of assets;

-- surrender any of our rights or powers under the indenture; - · add covenants or events of default for the benefit of the holders of initial notes; - cure any ambiguity or correct any inconsistency or defect in the indenture or in the initial notes; - make or change any provisions with respect to questions arising under the indenture, provided that such action, individually or in the aggregate with all other such actions, shall not adversely affect the rights and interests of the holders in any material respect, as determined in good faith by our board of directors (or a committee thereof) and evidenced by resolutions of our board of directors (or such committee); - make any amendment to the provisions of the indenture relating to the transfer and legending of the initial notes as permitted by the indenture, including to facilitate the issuance and administration of initial notes;
+- · surrender any of our rights or powers under the indenture; - · add covenants or events of default for the benefit of the holders of notes; - · cure any ambiguity or correct any inconsistency or defect in the indenture or in the notes; - · make or change any provisions with respect to questions arising under the indenture, provided that such action, individually or in the aggregate with all other such actions, shall not adversely affect the rights and interests of the holders in any material respect, as determined in good faith by our board of directors (or a committee thereof) and evidenced by resolutions of our board of directors (or such committee); - · make any amendment to the provisions of the indenture relating to the transfer and legending of the notes as permitted by the indenture, including to facilitate the issuance and administration of notes;

-provided, however, that (i) compliance with the indenture as so amended would not result in initial notes being transferred in violation of the Securities Act or any applicable securities law and (ii) such amendment, individually or in the aggregate with all other such amendments, does not adversely affect the rights and interests of the holders to transfer initial notes in any material respect;
+provided, however, that (i) compliance with the indenture as so amended would not result in notes being transferred in violation of the Securities Act or any applicable securities law and (ii) such amendment, individually or in the aggregate with all other such amendments, does not adversely affect the rights and interests of the holders to transfer notes in any material respect;